PowerDNS/pdns/docs/settings.rst

 ``local-address``
 -----------------
 .. versionchanged:: 4.3.0
-  now also takes your IPv6 addresses
+  now also accepts IPv6 addresses

 .. versionchanged:: 4.3.0
-  Before 4.3.0, this setting only supported IPv4.
+  Before 4.3.0, this setting only supported IPv4 addresses.

--  IPv4 Addresses, separated by commas or whitespace
+-  IPv4/IPv6 Addresses, with optional port numbers, separated by commas or whitespace
 -  Default: ``0.0.0.0, ::``

 Local IP addresses to which we bind.
 It is highly advised to bind to